rak2001/slam-mirrorbot/README.md

 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)
 - **OWNER_ID**: The Telegram user ID (not username) of the Owner of the bot
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
 - **DATABASE_URL**: Your Database URL.
-See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database)
+See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database when first deploying)
 - **AUTO_DELETE_MESSAGE_DURATION**: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**Note**: Set to `-1` to never automatically delete messages)
 - **IS_TEAM_DRIVE**: (Optional field) Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Optional field) (Leave empty if unsure) Whether to use Service Accounts or not.
 For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.